rdennis125-personal/practx-io/practx-swa/README.md

    npm install --prefix api
    ```

-2. Create `api/local.settings.json` (not committed) to provide a storage connection string when running locally:
+2. Create `api/local.settings.json` (not committed) to provide a storage connection string when running locally.
+You can also
+   override the blob container names here if your storage account uses non-default names:

    ```json
    {